MECHTI1/ZincSight/README.md

 - Protein IDs (e.g., PDB, AlphaFold, or ESM Metagenomic Atlas)
 - Uploaded structure files in PDB or MMCIF format

-The speed  estimated  running time for a batch of
+The estimated running time for each protein queried within a batch of proteins is 0.6 seconds.

+The reults of predcitions:
+1) comprehensively detailed  with an summerizing csv file
+2) PyMOL sessions for easy visulazation

 ## 1. Quick Start with Google Colab

 The fastest way to get started with ZincSight is through our interactive Google Colab notebook: